Posted on 24 February 2017 by Paul

 Played from a third-person, over-the-shoulder perspective, Postal III has a colourful cartoon aesthetic and humorous tone.
 Participants were shown gameplay video only, which included racist and sexist caricatures who become the target of violence.
 Non-playable characters are routinely dismembered and decapitated; blood spurts from the bodies when this occurs.
 The player character also urinates on a character's dead body.

-The participants felt that Postal III contained strong depictions of violence but that the use of humour and the game's colourful aesthetic limited the impact, "it seems less violent as it's unrealistic, less confronting".
+The participants felt that Postal III contained strong depictions of violence but that the use of humour and the game's colourful aesthetic limited the impact.

 Mention was also made of the fact that the third person perspective disassociated the player from the action.